-\begin{corollary} If $L$ is a finite-dimensional simple Lie algebra and $J$ is a Lie-orthogonal operator on~$L$ then all eigenvalues of the operator~$J$ are equal to either $1$ or $-1$. \end{corollary}
+\begin{corollary} If $L$ is a finite-dimensional simple Lie algebra and $J$ is a Lie-orthogonal operator on~$L$ then all eigenvalues of~$J$ are equal to either $1$ or $-1$. \end{corollary}

-\begin{proof} A simple algebra is centerless, not solvable and contains no ideals.
-Therefore, the operator~$J$ has a single root subspace.
-The corresponding eigenvalue equals either $1$ or $-1$. \end{proof}
+\begin{proof} A simple algebra is centerless, is not solvable and contains no ideals.
+Therefore, the operator~$J$ possesses a single generalized eigenspace.
+The corresponding eigenvalue equals either $1$ or~$-1$. \end{proof}

 \begin{corollary} If $L$ is a finite-dimensional semi-simple Lie algebra and $J$ is a Lie-orthogonal operator on~$L$ then each eigenvalue of the operator~$J$ is equal to either $1$ or $-1$.
-Each simple component of the algebra~$L$ is contained in one of the root subspaces. \end{corollary}
+Each simple component of the algebra~$L$ is contained in one of the generalized eigenspaces of~$J$. \end{corollary}

 \begin{proof} A semi-simple algebra is centerless and contains no nonzero solvable ideals.
-Therefore, the algebra~$L$ is a direct sum of two root subspaces, $L_1$ and~$L_{-1}$, which are also ideals and correspond to the eigenvalue~$1$ and~$-1$, respectively.
-As any simple component of the algebra~$L$ is an ideal in this algebra and does not contain proper ideals, it either do not intersect with one of the above root subspaces or is contained in it. \end{proof}
+Therefore, the algebra~$L$ is a direct sum of two generalized eigenspaces, $L_1$ and~$L_{-1}$, which are also ideals and correspond to the eigenvalues~$1$ and~$-1$, respectively.
+As any simple component of the algebra~$L$ is an ideal in this algebra and does not contain proper ideals, it either does not intersect with one of the above generalized eigenspaces or is contained in it. \end{proof}

-\begin{theorem} Let $L$ be a finite-dimensional Lie algebra and $J$ be a Lie-orthogonal operator on~$L$ and all its eigenvalues be different from~$\pm 1$.
+\begin{theorem} Let $L$ be a finite-dimensional Lie algebra, $J$ be a Lie-orthogonal operator on~$L$ and all its eigenvalues differ from~$\pm 1$.
 Then $L$ is a solvable Lie algebra of solvability degree not greater than two. \end{theorem}

-\begin{proof} Theorem conditions imply that $L$ is a sum of the ideals~$I_\lambda$, where $\lambda$ runs through nonzero eigenvalues of the operator~$J$.
+\begin{proof} Theorem's hypotheses imply that $L$ is a sum of the ideals~$I_\lambda$, where $\lambda$ runs through nonzero eigenvalues of the operator~$J$.
 (See the definition of~$I_\lambda$ in Lemma~\ref{LemmaOnIdealsRelatedToRootSubsp}.)
 Note that this sum is not direct as the intersection of every pair of these ideals coincides with the center~$Z$ of the algebra~$L$.
 For each~$\lambda$ the ideal~$I_\lambda$ is a solvable ideal of solvability degree not greater than two.
-These ideals commutate to each other.
+These ideals commutate with each other.
 Therefore, the algebra~$L$ is also solvable of solvability degree not greater than two. \end{proof}